Micah-T/analyze-writing/readme.md

 ## Architecture

 The sites themselves are stored in `sites.json`. `index.py` loops through them and passes the sitemaps through the `modules`.

+## Caching
+Run `cache.py` to create a cache for development purposes instead of running bazillions of requests.